-When I transitioned to full-time freelancer a few years ago, I felt a jumble of excitement and nervousness.
-Taking the leap from working a desk job with benefits to solopreneurship was no doubt thrilling, but it also came with a bunch of added responsibilities and costs.
-One such expense that needed to be addressed pronto was paying for my own health insurance.
+Updated Sept.
+4, 2019: When I became a full-time freelancer a few years ago, I felt excited but nervous.
+Taking the leap from a desk job with benefits to solopreneurship was thrilling, but it also came with responsibilities and costs.
+One expense that needed to be addressed pronto was paying for my own health insurance.

-While not exactly on my "awesome stuff to do list," I knew that being hasty about picking a plan would lead to making a regrettable, poor choice.
-I made sure to spend plenty of time to shopping around to see what options were out there.
+While not exactly on my "awesome stuff to do list," I knew that being hasty about picking a plan would lead to a poor choice.
+I made sure to spend plenty of time shopping around to see what options were out there.

-Here’s how I went about deciding which health care plan to purchase:
+Here’s how I decided which health care plan to purchase:

-While Open Enrollment wasn’t until November, because I lost my health coverage after leaving my job in August I qualified for Special Enrollment and was able to shop for a plan early.
-I had 60 days to sign up for health insurance, otherwise I would have to wait until November.
-And while I had two whole months to enroll, I just didn’t feel comfortable going without health insurance for too long.
+While open enrollment wasn’t until November, because I lost my health coverage after leaving my job in August I qualified for special enrollment and was able to shop for a plan early.
+I had 60 days to sign up for health insurance, or I would have to wait until November.
+While I had whole months to enroll, I didn’t feel comfortable going without health insurance for too long.

 Health insurance tiers

-As I live in Los Angeles, I poked around for rates on Covered California, the local state exchange offering four "metal" tiers: Bronze, Silver, Gold, and Platinum.
-Bronze plans have the lowest monthly premium but higher deductibles and out-of-pocket maximums, while Platinum plans have the highest monthly premium but lower deductibles.
+As I live in Los Angeles, I poked around for rates on Covered California, the state exchange.
+Plans come in four "metal" tiers: bronze, silver, gold and platinum.
+Bronze plans have the lowest monthly premium but higher deductibles and out-of-pocket maximums, while platinum plans have the highest monthly premium but lower deductibles.

 Past medical history

-When I first hopped onto the Covered California site, I was asked what type of medical service I expected to use for the next year, which ranged from low use (1-2 doctor visits a year, no to brief prescription medications), to very high use (i.e., a hospital stay, more than six doctor visits with lab tests, very high cost, ongoing medical prescriptions).
+When I first hopped onto the Covered California site, I was asked what type of medical service I expected to use for the next year, which ranged from low use (one to two doctor visits a year, few prescription medications), to very high use ( a hospital stay, more than six doctor visits with lab tests, very expensive, ongoing medical prescriptions).

 I thought about when I went to the doctor and why.
 I’d say I fell toward the center of the spectrum.
-I’m not someone who swears off seeing a doctor unless I’m on my deathbed, but I’m not a full-blown hypochondriac, either (okay, maybe sometimes).
+I’m not someone who swears off seeing a doctor unless I’m on my deathbed, but I’m not a full-blown hypochondriac, either.

 I mainly went the doctor for routine checkups, and the occasional infection.
-(Trust me, I’ve had my fair share of bizarro finger burns which have led to gnarly, full-blown skin infections.)
 I didn’t have any chronic medical conditions, just high cholesterol and blood sugar, which required me to go in for lab work a few times a year.
-I ended up clicking "medium use," which was about 3-5 visits a year.
+I ended up clicking "medium use," which was about three to five visits a year.

 Through my former employers I had been enrolled in both HMO plans, which offer coverage only within a specific network, and PPO plans, which also offer some coverage outside of their network (albeit at a higher cost than within the network).
-Even when I was on the PPO plan, for the most part I would visit the PPO plan’s health centers — low-cost clinics that were great for routine checkups, wellness program, and urgent care.
+Even when I was on the PPO plan, for the most part I would visit the PPO plan’s health centers — low-cost clinics that were great for routine checkups, wellness program and urgent care.
 This isn’t available on all PPO plans, but mine included this benefit.
 I’d only tap into the wider PPO network when I needed to see a specialist, such as the time I suffered a minor head injury and went to see a neurologist.
-(It turned out to be one of those hypochondriac moments.)

-I had also been enrolled in Kaiser Permanente, which is an HMO that operates in a handful of states.
+I had also been enrolled in a Kaiser Permanente HMO.
 While there are limitations with an HMO, such as having to get your prescription drugs at one of their pharmacies, and needing a referral before you can see a specialist, I also was a fan of how you could get everything done through their network.
 As I didn’t have a doctor outside of Kaiser that I had a longtime relationship with, I would have to spend some time finding a primary care physician.

 All of the plans seemed super expensive, especially since I was used to paying very little for health care through my old jobs.
-I reminded myself that the monthly payment for Bronze plans was the lowest, while the payments for the Platinum ones were the highest.
+I reminded myself that the monthly payment for bronze plans was the lowest, while the payments for the platinum ones were the highest.
 While a monthly premium was the one thing I knew I had to pay for, I actually looked at my premium last.
-I wanted to choose to plan based on other costs to figure out if the premium would be worth it.
+I wanted to choose a plan based on other costs to figure out if the premium would be worth it.
 I focused on the following costs:

-The yearly deductible, or how much you need to pay before insurance starts paying for some of your health expenses.
-(Usually routine checkups and generic drugs are covered without hitting a deductible.)
-A Bronze plan’s deductible was $4,800 for an HMO versus $6,300 for a PPO that I was interested in.
-If you’re going for a Platinum plan, the yearly deductible can be zero, but the monthly premiums are oftentimes twice as much than a Bronze plan.
+The yearly deductible is how much you need to pay before insurance starts paying for some of your health expenses.
+(Usually routine checkups and generic drugs are covered without paying a deductible.)
+A bronze plan’s deductible was $4,800 for an HMO versus $6,300 for a PPO.
+If you’re going for a Platinum plan, the yearly deductible can be zero, but the monthly premiums are often twice as much than a bronze plan.

-The annual out-of-pocket was something I paid closer attention to.
+The annual out-of-pocket maximum was something I paid closer attention to.
 I was thinking about the worst-case scenario: If I racked up a bunch of medical expenses, what could I comfortably afford to pay for out of pocket each year?
-For instance, a Bronze tier plan could have a maximum up to $6,300 with a $500 separate drug deductible, while a Platinum tier plan could have an annual out-of-pocket maximum of $4,000 with no drug deductible.
+For instance, a bronze plan could have a maximum up to $6,300 with a separate $500 drug deductible, while a platinum plan could have an annual out-of-pocket maximum of $4,000 with no drug deductible.
 Even if you stick with the same plan and insurance, the amount gets reset each year.

 Cost of drugs

-The cost of drugs depends on whether they’re generic or a brand.
-When it comes to brand drugs there’s preferred brand, non-preferred brand, and specialty drugs.
+The cost of drugs depends on whether they’re generic or name-brand.
+When it comes to branded drugs there’s preferred brand, non-preferred brand and specialty drugs.
 Besides checking the cost of the generic drugs, which I usually get, I kind of glossed over this section.
 I haven’t had to take pricey prescription medications (knock on wood) so this section didn’t pertain to me.
 Of course, if you have a chronic medical condition that requires specific, expensive drugs, you’ll want to spend more time scrutinizing this.

-I didn’t expect to go to the doctor too frequently, but I also wanted to see how much it would cost to go see an OBGYN or optometrist, as those were considered specialty visits.
-I also took a look at the co-pays to trips to the ER and urgent care, x-rays, and lab work.
+I didn’t expect to go to the doctor too frequently, but I also wanted to see how much it would cost to go see an ob-gyn or optometrist, as those were considered specialty visits.
+I also looked at co-pays for trips to the emergency room and urgent care, X-rays and lab work.

 If you have a particular condition or want more info on something that isn’t easily located online, you can get more info by reaching out directly to the insurance company.